hlmeS/hoomaluo-pi-pm/README.md

 ```
 Note, you may need to `sudo pip3 install --upgrade pyserial` if you get errors such as `AttributeError: 'Serial' object has no attribute 'is_open'`.

-To run the python app, make sure to update the `config.ini` and then run `python3 app.py`.
+To run the python app, make sure to copy the `confit-default.ini` to `config.ini` and to update its content to match the installation and purpose of the device.
+To run the script and observe output in the console, set `debug` to `True` and run `python3 app.py`, otherwise set it to `False` and run `bash checkpython.sh`.
+To check if the script is running, run `pgrep -f app.py`.

 ## Crontab